SophieTiger/chalk-talk/README.md

 -   Add Notifications to let users know when interaction was made to their content, such as likes and comments.
 -   Add search functionality to personal records page to allow users with many PR's to search their records.
 -   Add the option for users to delete their own profile.
+-   Add the option for users to remove the profile picture once added, and not just change it.
+-   At the moment it is possible to add a personal record with a date that is in the future.
+That is something that in the future will be changed to only add dates in the past, for the date_achieved field.

 # Reusable React Components
 In the Chalk Talk application, several reusable components were developed or imported to maintain consistency, improve efficiency, and ensure scalability.
 Below is an overview of some key reusable components used throughout the application: